 “Some of the safest ingredients are plants and vegetables that are used to create dyes such as beets, cabbage, spinach or spices like turmeric,” says Dr. Taz.
 When it comes to store-bought dyes, she says to look for kits that contain carotenoids and chlorophyll, which are naturally derived.

-Registered dietitian Stephanie Ferrari, MS, RDN says the best options for food dye are all natural.
+Registered dietitian Stephanie Ferrari, MS, RDN, says the best options for food dye are all-natural.
 Luckily, some of them are available in stores or on Amazon like India Tree Natural Decorating Colors and Organica Farms.

 How to Make Easter Egg Dye at Home

 If you’re looking for a DIY solution to make Easter egg dye at home, you’re in luck.
-The experts shared a few of their favorite recipes and tips for making safe and easy Easter egg dye at home.
+Our experts shared a few of their favorite recipes and tips for making safe and easy Easter egg dye at home.

 Ferrari prefers to use fruits and vegetables for dyes.
 “When boiling your eggs, simply add one of these natural foods to the water.
 Or, juice or boil the ingredients, cool them and add vinegar to use them as you would store-bought dye,” she explains.